How to Remove Mould From Composite Decking

-Mould on a deck can stain the decking, thereby making it look less attractive.
+Mould can stain the decking, thereby making it look less attractive.
 Apart from that, it can also make the decking slippery.
 Mould can grow on both wood and composite decking.
-To retain the appearance and functionality of your composite decking, you need to get rid of mould from your deck.
+To retain the appearance and functionality of your ultra decking, you need to get rid of mould from your decking.
 We will concentrate on how to get rid of mould on composite boards.
 But we will first consider why you need to get rid of mould.
 After that, we will consider how to remove mould from composite decking.

 Why You Need to Remove Mould on Composite Decking